U.S. DEPARTMENT OF STATE

 C. APPLICATION AND SUBMISSION INFORMATION

-The U.S. Embassy in Santo Domingo will review all the received proposals that meet the eligibility requirements and will present the top proposals from the Dominican Republic for the AEIF 2020 global competition.
+The U.S. Embassy in Santo Domingo will review all the received proposals that meet the eligibility requirements and will present up to two proposals from the Dominican Republic for the AEIF 2022 global competition.

 - Content and Form of Application Submission

-Proposals must be submitted in English and in U.S. dollars, using the official applications forms “AEIF 2020 Application Form” and “AEIF 2020 Budget”.
-These are available on the U.S. Embassy website at do.usembassy.gov
+Proposals must be submitted in English and in U.S. dollars, using the official applications forms “AEIF 2022 Application Form” and “AEIF 2022 Budget Form”.
+These are available on the U.S. Embassy website at www.do.usembassy.gov

 Please follow the instructions listed below.
 Proposals that do not meet the requirements of this announcement or that do not meet the established requirements will not be eligible.